Updated April 2026

 Primary Mechanism

-GHK-Cu: Copper-dependent collagen synthesis and remodeling
+GHK-Cu: Uses copper to stimulate collagen production and tissue remodeling

 Half-Life